 EDD offers over $600 million in direct and indirect financing and technical assistance programs that promote business growth and job creation in economically depressed areas of the City.
 There are an array of economic development and assistance measures developed specifically for the City's business community.
 Targeted business services are carried out in conjunction with the Mayor's Office of Economic Development and L.A.'s Business Team (the Mayor's special division in charge of business growth and retention in the City).
 Visit Business Services for more information.

 The young adult programs work to promote youth achievement by engaging families and community partners in creating opportunities for teenagers and young adults to reach their education, employment, and personal development goals.
-A partnership with over 30 local community-based organizations provides dedicated focus to vocational, educational, and career developing youth support systems.
+A partnership with over 30 local community-based organizations provides a dedicated focus on vocational, educational, and career-developing youth support systems.
 The Youth Services are committed to developing the talents, capacities and successful future of the community's young people.